pouya-eghbali/brackets/docs/source/intro/intro.rst

 to Python, I rewrote that code, named it Brackets, and further developed it to be what it is today.

-Basically, Brackets is Python, with optional indenting (You can either indent your code, or use {} or mix both of them, you're free) without any performance difference compared to Python.
+Basically, Brackets is Python, but with {} instead of indenting, without any performance difference compared to Python.
 Brackets also brings a lot more sugar with it than just the syntax.